If you have another question not answered here, please contact us at firstname.lastname@example.org and we can discuss it.

 4. Q. Which course should I take first?

-Answer: The two foundation courses of the CYA Learn to Cruise Standards are the Basic Cruising Standard and the Coastal Navigation Standard.
+Answer: The two foundation courses of the Sail Canada’s Learn to Cruise Standards are the Basic Cruising Standard and the Basic Coastal Navigation Standard.
 Neither of them have prerequisites.
 If you want to cruise, especially at the west coast, you really need both.
 It doesn't matter which order you complete these courses.
 Basic is only taught once a year in the spring from April through June.
-Navigation is available in January or September for a ten week period.
+Basic Navigation is available in January or September.
 Students that have finished these two Standards have gone out and chartered up to a 30 foot sailboat right away, in Greece, Bahamas and at the west coast.
 Home

 5. Q. I have certification from another boating association.
 Is it recognized by CYA?

-Answer: CYA only recognizes certification from other International Sailing School Associations in Europe, Britain, USA, etc. We do have a cross over with the Canadian Power and Sail Squadron and they also recognize our standards.
+Answer: CYA only recognizes certification from other International Sailing School Associations in Europe, Britain, USA, etc. This allows you access to the more advanced courses in our programs.
+We do have a cross over with the Canadian Power and Sail Squadron and they also recognize our standards.
 No other associations are recognized at this time.
 Home

 6. Q. I have a lot of experience or own my own boat so where should I begin?